Who can apply for a Hoas apartment?

 At the beginning of terms, from August to October and from January to February, any apartments that become available (excluding studios) are offered to new students as a rule.
 Priority is given to applicants who come from outside of the capital area.

 Apartments located in Helsinki are primarily given to those who study in Helsinki.
-When applying together with friends or family, at least one of the applicants must study in Helsinki.
 Find out more about setting the maximum rent and area requests.

 - Some properties have their own specific rules that are based on the ownership of the properties and the conditions of land leases.